lsu-ddem/pathways-site/content/6_Resources/1_BasicJavascript/_index.md

 weight: 1
 ---

+The next several pages all cover resources and external materials that can help to expand the concepts covered in [Unit 1](https://pdm.lsupathways.org/1_introtocoding/).

 As you go through this course you may find various resources from different places.
 Some of these may utilize an older, non-web-based version of P5.js.
 Those examples will function almost identically to your version of P5, which was updated to run completely online a few years ago.

+---

+### Tutorials & Reference

 [Javascript.com](https://www.javascript.com/) contains multiple interactive javascript recourses that you can explore. [javascript.info](https://javascript.info/), [W3 Schools](https://www.w3schools.com/js/), [LearnJS](https://www.learn-js.org/), [Code Academy](https://www.codecademy.com/learn/introduction-to-javascript), and [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript) all offer tutorials and interactive classes on javascript as well.
 Be sure to explore these sites for additional practice working in javascript.